 In response to COVID-19, UTS is moving courses online to enable students to continue their studies.
-Visit the UTS website for specific arrangements.
+Check the most up-to-date UTS COVID-19 arrangements.

 Data engineers create the secure cyber-physical hardware and software infrastructure that drives the collection, transmission, storage and analysis of data.
 This infrastructure, which ranges from the Internet of Things to cloud storage and computation, enables organisations to innovate in today’s data-driven world.
 Data engineers play key roles in many sectors including transport, healthcare, e-commerce, finance, environment and defence management.